-Wash the outside of a small pumpkin (3-4 lbs) cut in half and scoop out seeds.
+- Wash the outside of a small pumpkin (3-4 pounds) cut in half and scoop out seeds.
 Place pumpkin halves face down on an oiled baking dish with sides.
-Bake in a 375 oven for aprox.
-50 minutes.
+Bake in a 375 oven for approximately 50 minutes.

-To prepare soup saute onions and garlic in a large stock pot over med-high heat, saute until golden.
-Add a Tbsp. of high heat oil such as coconut oil if mixture is too dry.
+- To prepare soup, saute onions and garlic in a large stockpot over med-high heat, saute until golden.
+Add a tablespoon of high heat oil such as coconut oil if the mixture is too dry.
 Onions normally have enough natural juice to saute without added fats.
 Add carrots and potatoes with butter and cover.
 Lift the cover often to stir and to keep the mixture from burning or sticking.

-Ideally the vegetables should brown slightly for more robust flavor.
+- Ideally, the vegetables should brown slightly for a more robust flavor.
 When vegetables are still crisp but slightly cooked and browned, add 10-12 cups of water along with the pumpkin puree.

 - Season to taste with salt, pepper, cayenne, sage, and rosemary.
 After all of the ingredients are combined the pot should be covered and simmered for at least 1 hour.
 It can be kept warm on the stove top for several hours.